yusufaine/OTOT-B/README.md

 ### Cloud Deployment

-I chose to use Google Cloud Platform as some free credits were given for it, and I chose to use Cloud Run as I did not *need* to have this service up and running 24/7.
+Google Cloud Platform was chosen as free credits were given for it.
+Cloud Run was the used over App Engine as there was no *need* to have this service up and running 24/7.

 I followed along with the [official documentation from Google](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service) to assist me with the deployment but I would go over some of the steps that I took to deploy the application.